MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 ## Edit in Excel

 The **Edit in Excel** action is available on most lists, but not all.
 With the **Edit in Excel** action, you make changes to records in Excel and then publish the changes back to [!INCLUDE[prod_short](includes/prod_short.md)].
-When Excel opens, you'll see the **Excel Add-in** pane on the right.
+When Excel opens, the **Excel Add-in** pane displays.

-- With this action, Excel respects most filters on the page that limit the records shown, so the Excel workbook will contain almost the same records and columns.
+- With this action, Excel respects most filters on the page that limit the records shown, so the Excel workbook has almost the same records and columns.
 - To get the latest data from [!INCLUDE[prod_short](includes/prod_short.md)], choose **Refresh** in the Excel Add-in pane.
 - [!INCLUDE[open-edit-excel](includes/open-and-edit-excel.md)]

 ### First-time sign-in

 The **Edit in Excel** action requires that the Business Central add-in is installed in Excel.
-In some cases, your administrator may have set up the add-in to install automatically for you.
+In some cases, your administrator might set up the add-in to install automatically for you.
 In this case, you just have to sign in to Business Central in the **Excel Add-in** pane with your user name and password.
 Otherwise, the **New Office Add-in** pane opens.
-To install the add-in, choose **Trust this add-in**, which will install the add-in directly from the Office Store.
+To install the add-in, choose **Trust this add-in**, which installs the add-in directly from the Office Store.

 If the add-in doesn't install, either contact your admin or try to install it manually.
 For more information, see [Install the add-in manually for your own use](admin-deploy-excel-addin.md#install).